-Various notable personalities are interviewed in this film, to give viewers a better understanding of what happens when businesses truly consider the welfare of people and the planet.
+Various notable personalities are interviewed in this film, to give the viewers a better understanding of what happens when businesses truly consider the welfare of the people and the planet.

 Poverty is on the rise in the United States.
-Many families are affected, especially children.
+Many families are affected, the children more so.

 This award-winning documentary shows the negative effects of a flagging economy, widespread unemployment, and poverty through the perspective of the most vulnerable members of society: the children.

-In this documentary, former stock broker and hedge fund manager Dr. Steve Sjuggerud reveals a great money-making opportunity in a very unlikely place: China.
+In this documentary, former stock broker and hedge fund manager Dr. Steve Sjuggerud reveals a great money-making opportunity in a very unlikely place in the world: China.

 The documentary reveals how people’s perception of China and what is actually happening there right now are completely different.
 In the film, Dr. Sjuggerud shows a China that is far more sophisticated than most business districts in the US.

-This documentary follows three children with correctable disabilities who were treated by CURE International medical teams in the countries of Niger, Philippines, and the Dominican Republic.
+This documentary follows 3 children with correctable disabilities who were treated by CURE International medical team in the countries of Niger, Philippines, and the Dominican Republic.

 Produced by BBC, this documentary features the traditional Chinese treatment of acupuncture.